marioizquierdo/jquery.serializeJSON/README.md

 }
 ```

-You can use both the option `checkboxUncheckedValue` and the attribute `data-unckecked-value` at the same time, in which case the attribute has precedence over the option.
+You can use both the option `checkboxUncheckedValue` and the attribute `data-unchecked-value` at the same time, in which case the attribute has precedence over the option.
 And remember that you can combine it with other options to parse values as well.

 ```javascript